 How often to send a participant's VR headset and hand-controller positions to the other participants (every Mth frame, default 1, every frame).
 For non-VR users, the mouse pointer is not tracked continuously; the position is only displayed to others when it hovers over an atom.

+No audio chat support.
 An audio connection is not provided, so it is necessary to set up a separate audio link for remote participants.

+Firewalls block connections.
 Most academic institutions have firewalls that block incoming network connections, and require administrative requests to open up network ports.
 A more usable design for shared ChimeraX sessions would have all participants connect to a hub machine.
 To allow this to scale to hundreds of instances running simultaneously, ChimeraX could start a cloud-based server on demand using a commercial service that accepts the connections and forwards changes to all participants.
 However, this is a complex undertaking that would require accounts and payment for commercial services.